dc3315/DistributedAlgorithms/report.md

 1: {100,100} {100,100} {100,13} {100,100} {100,100}
 ```

-We can see that termination of `process 3` happened during its broadcast, and it managed to send message 13 to `process 1` and `process 2` but got cut off before it managed to send message 13 to  `process 4` and `process 5`.
-This is expected behavior of best effort broadcast, as it has no guarantees that all correct eventually processes receive the same set of messages.
-We have chosen longer timeout than suggested because otherwise the process always terminated before sending any message whatsover (but we found this to be machine specific).
+We can see that termination of `process 3` happened while it was broadcasting, and it managed to send message 13 to `process 1` and `process 2` but got killed before it managed to send message 13 to  `process 4` and `process 5`.
+This is expected behavior by best effort broadcast standards, as it has no guarantees that all correct processes eventually receive the same set of messages.
+We have chosen longer timeouts than suggested because otherwise the process will always be terminated before sending any message. (but we found this to be machine specific).

-After running with `Max_messages = 0`, `Timeout = 1000` and `process 3` termination after 30 ms  we got the following result :
+After running with `Max_messages = 0`, `Timeout = 1000` and making `process 3` terminate after 12 ms  we obtained the following result:

 ```
 2: {5219,251} {5219,250} {5219,47} {5219,254} {5219,250}